GJAShaw/sandwich/README.md

 `{ 2 7 } 2 9`

-The third line shows that { 2 7 } is a 2-digit run summing to 9, for example.
+The third line reports that { 2 7 } is a 2-digit run summing to 9.

-The lines of output don't appear to be in any particular order - but see "Design" below, if you want to know more.
+The lines of output may not appear to be in any particular order - but see "Design" below, if you want to know more.

 ## with grep
 You can use `grep` to filter the output for combinations useful in gameplay, e.g. to display combinations summing to 17, you would enter